Alcohol Home Detox

 About Alcohol and Withdrawal Symptoms

 Once a person becomes physically dependent on alcohol they cannot go without a drink without experiencing withdrawal symptoms.
 Depending on how much that person has been drinking, these withdrawal symptoms can be extremely severe.
 Excessive shaking and anxiety can lead to more dangerous symptoms such as seizures and Delirium Tremens (DTs).
 DTs cause confusion, hallucinations, rapid/irregular heartbeat and fever.
 At their most extreme, these withdrawal symptoms can be fatal.
-Learn more about alcohol withdrawal through our blog post

 How Long Is An Alcohol Home Detox?

-Alcohol detox can be made safe and even comfortable for many people who are physically dependent on alcohol.
+Alcohol detox at home can be made safe and even comfortable for many people who are physically dependent on alcohol.
 Over a period which is normally between 5 and 7 days, medication can be given, in higher doses initially and reducing over the period of the programme.
 With the correct dosage, all physical withdrawal symptoms can be eliminated.
 As these can often be quite high doses initially, the person undergoing a home detox may spend the first two or three days feeling quite drowsy but, as the dose reduces, this wears off.

 Alcohol Home Detox From Paul Turner

-Unfortunately, most parts of the UK do not have services set up to offer alcohol home detox on the NHS.
-It would be easy to criticise GPs for refusing to prescribe medication for this, but it should be recognised that unsupervised alcohol detox at home programmes has many risks and GPs are correct in not dishing out prescriptions to any patient that asks.
+Unfortunately, most parts of the UK do not have services set up to offer a home detox on the NHS.
+It would be easy to criticise GPs for refusing to prescribe medication for this, but it should be recognised that unsupervised programmes has many risks and GPs are correct in not dishing out prescriptions to any patient that asks.
 GPs are now expected to refer people to their local specialist alcohol treatment service but, unfortunately, many of these do not have the qualified personnel to prescribe for, or support patients through a private alcohol detox.
 This means that many patients attend appointments for months keeping drinking diaries.
 This, very often, leads to no improvement in the situation and many go searching the Internet for a solution.
-However, at Alcohol Home Treatment, we are experienced professionals and will provide you with the best guidance and support for your at-home alcohol detox.
-Furthermore, although we are based in Sutton Coldfield, we offer our services, including alcohol detox help, across the UK.
-Click here to learn more about Paul Turner

 Confidential, no-obligation enquiry